 Not only will your dog begin begging for your food (and potentially refusing her own), she may suffer nutritional imbalances if fed too much food from your plate.

-Additionally, some human foods, including chocolate, many sugar-free candies, walnuts, grapes, onions and garlic, can cause serious – potentially fatal – illness in dogs.
+Additionally, some human foods, including chocolate, many sugar-free candies, walnuts, grapes, onions and garlic, can cause serious – potentially fatal –

 Accordingly, it is simply wiser to avoid feeding human foods to your dog – it is just too easy to make a mistake or instill bad behaviors.

 READ MORE: What Fruits Can Dogs Eat?
 (Some Are Harmful!)
 7. Clean your dog’s food and water dishes daily